sathomas/jsDataV.is/src/text/ch7/01-chart.md

 ### Step 3: Create a Stage for the Visualization

-Unlike higher level libraries, <span class="smcp">D3</span>.js doesn't draw the visualization on the page.
+Unlike higher-level libraries, <span class="smcp">D3</span>.js doesn't draw the visualization on the page.
 We'll have to do that ourselves.
-In exchange for the additional effort, though, we do get the freedom to pick our own drawing technology.
+In exchange for the additional effort, though, we get the freedom to pick our own drawing technology.
 We could follow the same approach as most libraries in this book and use <span class="smcp">HTML5</span>'s `<canvas>` element, or we could simply use native <span class="smcp">HTML</span>.
-After seeing it in action in chapter 6, however, it seems Scalable Vector Graphics (<span class="smcp">SVG</span>) is the best approach for our chart.
+Now that we’ve seen it in action in chapter 6, however, it seems Scalable Vector Graphics (<span class="smcp">SVG</span>) is the best approach for our chart.
 The root of our graph, therefore, will be an `<svg>` element, and we need to add that to the page.
 We can define its dimensions at the same time using attributes.

-If we were using jQuery, we might do something like the following.
+If we were using jQuery, we might do something like the following:

 ``` {.javascript .numberLines}
 var svg = $("<svg>").attr("height", height).attr("width", width);
 $("#container").append(svg);
 ```

-With <span class="smcp">D3</span>.js our code is very similar.
+With <span class="smcp">D3</span>.js our code is very similar:

 ``` {.javascript .numberLines}
 var svg = d3.select("#container").append("svg")